Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Background on (uniformly local) H older-continuity

-In this preliminary Section, we recall the notion of Hölder-continuity we will use in this text, which needs to be defined appropriately in order to deal with noncompactness issues.
-The Hölder-continuity will be used on one hand for potentials when $X$ is a Riemannian manifold in Section \ref{subsec:potentials}, and on the other hand for error term estimates in Chapters \ref{sec:mixingrate}, \ref{sec:skinningwithpot} and \ref{sec:equidarcs}.
+In this preliminary Section, we recall the notion of H\"older-continuity we will use in this book, which needs to be defined appropriately in order to deal with noncompactness issues.
+The H\"older-continuity will be used on the one hand for potentials when $X$ is a Riemannian manifold in Section \ref{subsec:potentials}, and on the other hand for error term estimates in Chapters \ref{sec:mixingrate}, \ref{sec:skinningwithpot} and \ref{sec:equidarcs}.

 As in \cite{PauPolSha15}, we will use the following uniformly local definition of H\"older-continuous maps.
 Let $E$ and $E'$ be two metric spaces, and let $\alpha\in \mathopen{]}0, 1\mathclose{]}$.
 A map $f:E\ra E'$ is \begin{itemize} \item {\em $\alpha$-H\"older-continuous} if there exist $c,\epsilon>0$ such that for all $x,y\in E$ with $d(x,y)\leq \epsilon$, we have